wpdispensary/dispensary-blocks/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Product blocks for WP Dispensary
+WP Dispensary Product Blocks for Gutenberg

 == Description ==

-Custom product blocks for WP Dispensary.

 Welcome to the future of cannabis website design with WP Dispensary's Product Blocks for Gutenberg!

 The Dispensary Blocks collection makes it a breeze to add and style your marijuana menu.
 Simply search for "dispensary" or "products" in the block inserter to display Dispensary Blocks.

+**Please Note:** This plugin requires both WordPress 5.0+ and [WP Dispensary](https://www.wordpress.org/plugins/wp-dispensary) to be installed and activated in order for it to work.

 == Installation ==